fevemania/fevemania-hugo/content/blog/mathematic-formula-note-of-unscented-kalman-filter.md

 ![generate_simga_points][generate_simga_points]
 &emsp;&emsp;&emsp;&emsp;&emsp;the picture above is from Udacity [Self-Driving Nanodegree][Self_Driving_Nanodegree_url] project under CC BY-NC-ND 4.0.

-#### Prediction Step
+##### 2. Prediction Step
-We simply insert every sigma point into the process model of CTRV.
+In second step, we simply insert every sigma point into the process model of CTRV to get the prdicted simga points.

 ![predict_simga_points][predict_simga_points]
 &emsp;&emsp;&emsp;&emsp;&emsp;the picture above is from Udacity [Self-Driving Nanodegree][Self_Driving_Nanodegree_url] project under CC BY-NC-ND 4.0.

-#### Calculate Mean and Covraiance from the Predicted Sigma Points
+##### 3. Calculate Mean and Covariance from the Predicted Sigma Points
-When generate simag points, we use lambda to get spreading value from mean.
+In this step, we calculate predicted state mean vector and predicted state covariance matrix from the predicted sigma points.
+When generate simga points, we use lambda to get spreading value from mean.
 Now we consider to do the inverse calculation.
-(There are several ways to calculate weights, we just stick to this one.)
+(There are several ways to calculate weights, we just stick to the following one.)

 * Weights: